 Creating engaging marketing materials for your business is incredibly difficult if you’ve never actually seen your products first-hand.

-Sure, you can use the stock images from your suppliers, but they’re suboptimal.
+Sure, you can use the stock images from your suppliers and websites, but they’re suboptimal.

 Everybody else has access to those, and it’s tough to make your business stand out with stock images alone.